 Comparing different loan offers can be tricky.
 You know that a lower APR and a shorter loan term are generally better, but what if one lender offers you a 36-month loan at 4.3% and another offers a 48-month loan at 4.1%?
 How can you figure out which loan will cost less overall?

 The easiest way to solve this problem is with an online loan calculator.
-The loan calculator from U.S. News can figure out your monthly loan payment based on the car’s price, your down payment, and the terms of the loan.
+The loan calculator from U.S. News can figure out your monthly loan payment based on the car’s purchase price, your down payment, and the terms of the loan.
 You can then calculate the total cost by multiplying this monthly payment by the number of months in the loan term.

 Even easier, the car loan calculator built into Google can calculate both your monthly payment and the total cost of the loan based on the APR and loan term.
 However, it can’t factor in details such as the value of your trade-in or down payment.

-Another car loan calculator, this one available from Edmunds, can help you compare a car loan from the bank to a cash-back offer from the dealer.
+Another car loan calculator, this one available from Edmunds, can help you compare a car loan from the bank to a cash-back offer from the car dealership.
 You can enter the APRs for both loans, along with the size of the rebate being offered, and see at a glance which will save you more money.

 6. Read the Fine Print

 Before you sign off on any loan, make sure you’ve read the fine print.
 If you don’t have time to go through it all right there in the office, ask to take the paperwork home with you.
-If the lender won’t agree to that, walk away.
+If the lender doesn’t agree to that, walk away.
 After all, you’re about to put your name to a legal agreement that will last for years, so you have the right to know exactly what’s in it.

 Here are some specific points to look out for as you read: